masonhgn/interviews/sig.md

 ## Live Coding
-The live coding portion was on CodeSignal in front of Dale and Prathun.
-The problem was:
+The live coding portion was on CodeSignal in front of D and P. The problem was:

 - Given a set of companies which have long names and tickers, implement functions to parse through news headlines and output the tickers of the companies whose long names are mentioned.